 In a delightful and unexpected cultural fusion, an Irish garden dedicated to Alan Turing has become home to a remarkable collection of Indian sculpture.
 This unique garden showcases a variety of spiritually-inspired sculpture, meticulously carved by talented artisans from Mahabalipuram, India.

-The 22-acre park is decorated with dynamic sculptures of Hindu deities like Ganesh and Shiva, capturing the vibrant spirit of Indian spirituality.
+The 22-acre park filled with dynamic sculptures of Hindu deities like Ganesh and Shiva, capturing the vibrant spirit of Indian spirituality.
 These figures, brought to life by the creative vision of an Irishman, now enhance the scenic beauty of County Wicklow, weaving together a unique tapestry that celebrates both Irish heritage and Indian artistry.

 In addition to the traditional deities, the park features some more unconventional sculptures: a skeletal Buddha-like figure, a giant disembodied finger, and “The Split Man,” a striking piece depicting a figure tearing itself apart, symbolizing the inner turmoil of the human mind.